Skip to Content

 With the release of the HTTP v2 connector, we recommend converting existing HTTP connections and activities to HTTP v2.
 Learn more about the benefits of the HTTP v2 connector in our HTTP v2 blog post or see a comparison of HTTP and HTTP v2 connector features.

 This connector is used to first configure an HTTP connection.
-Activity types associated with that connection are then used to create instances of activities that can be used as sources (to provide data) or targets (to consume data) in an operation or a script.
+Activity types associated with that connection are then used to create instances of activities that are intended to be used as sources (to provide data in an operation) or targets (to consume data in an operation).

 Whether an activity instance can be used as a source or a target depends on whether the web service requires a structured request or returns a structured response.
 Each activity instance is configured with request and response schemas using user-provided custom schemas.

-Together, a specific HTTP connection and its activities (GET, PUT, POST, DELETE, or Custom) are referred to as an HTTP endpoint:
+Together, a specific HTTP connection and its activities are referred to as an HTTP endpoint:

 HTTP activities